AlgyJr/ios_guides/Simulated-Infinite-Scrolling.md

 - When the delay is finished, we will [programmatically create a new Image View](https://guides.codepath.com/ios/Programmatically-Creating-Views), put another copy of our Feed Image in it, and position it directly below the previous ImageView.
 We will reference the variable we created to keep track of how many ImageViews have been created and multiply it by the height of our ImageView to figure out how far down to place it each time.

+- Move the Activity Indicator down below the new ImageView that was created.

-- Since new ImageViews are being added to our ScrollView, we will increase the **contentSize** of our ScrollView each time we add a new ImageView.
+- Since a new ImageViews have been added to our ScrollView, we need to increase the **contentSize** of our ScrollView to accommodate the new ImageView.
 Again, we will reference our `numberOfImageViews` variable, multiply it by the height of our new ImageView, and add that to the original contentSize.

 - Finally, we will increase the value of our `numberOfImageViews` variable by 1